 “Hell is Other People.”
 That’s actually a famous line from French philosopher Jean Paul Sartre’s 1944 play, “No Exit.”
 In the play, three characters arrive in Hell.
 They’re expecting flames and pitchforks, but instead they’re shown into a plain ordinary room – and then gradually discover that this is where they’ll be spending eternity.
 Alone, together.
 Which is where that famous line comes in.
-You can interpret it in a lot of different ways, philosopher Gregory Sadler has a fascinating take.
+You can interpret it in a lot of different ways, but philosopher Gregory Sadler has a fascinating take.

 - Latest Show